 If I leave the Videotron network coverage area, will my phone automatically connect to the Videotron partner network?

-Yes, your mobile phone automatically accesses the Videotron partner network.
+Yes, your mobile phone automatically accesses the Videotron partner network, Rogers.
 However, if you’re in the middle of a conversation, the transfer process will interrupt your conversation.
 If this happens, just call the other party back.

-Don’t forget!
-Data roaming must be turned on for the Daily Traveller Pass to work.
+As a reminder, you must turn on data roaming for the Daily Traveller Pass to work.

-What happens if I use up my data allowance included with my plan while travelling and decide to use the Daily Traveller Pass?
+What if I go over my data allowance on my phone plan while abroad and want to use the Daily Traveller Pass?